captn3m0/cosmere-books/README.md

 oathbringer
 oathbringer-reread
 skyward
-wok-prime
 wok-reread
 wor-reread
 dark-one
 row
+mythwalker
 ```

 If none is passed, all books will be generated.
 The entire build (for all books combined) roughly takes 15 minutes on a single core system (excluding the Docker pull).

-So if you'd like to get a ebook for the Way of Kings re-read, run the following command:
+As an example, you'd like to get a ebook for the Way of Kings re-read, run the following command:

 	docker run --rm --volume "$(pwd):/output" captn3m0/cosmere-books:latest wok-reread